 The moral of my story is:

-It would have been too easy for me to have imitated this man’s mood and mannerisms. have been blunt and quite difficult to deal with, and probably would have put myself in a horrid mood.
+It would have been too easy for me to have imitated this man’s mood and mannerisms.
+I could have been blunt and quite difficult to deal with, and probably would have put myself in a horrid mood.
 Instead I was the complete opposite, I kept that smile on my face, and that smile in my tone of voice, and it was contagious.

 My goal in all aspects of my life (especially at work) no matter what, is to always leave someone happier than you first found them.
 Even though getting someone an awesome brand new phone on an amazing plan works most of the time to make someone happy, working in a customer service based role, I continue to exert amazing customer service no matter what type of customer I may have.
 With or without a sale we need to endeavour to leave the customer with a positive and happy experience, as difficult as it may seem sometimes!